UT-SE-Research/iDFlakies/README.md

 More details about iDFlakies can be found in its [paper](http://mir.cs.illinois.edu/winglam/publications/2019/LamETAL19iDFlakies.pdf) and [website](https://sites.google.com/view/flakytestdataset).

+# OS
+Linux based systems only (in Windows system there are some problems).

 # Quickstart

 iDFlakies may work on Maven-based or Gradle-based projects.
 Instructions are [here](#Using-iDFlakies-on-a-Maven-project) for Maven-based projects and [here](https://github.com/idflakies/iDFlakies/blob/master/README-gradle.md) for Gradle-based projects.